NobilityDeviant/NobilityDeviant/README.md

 I have about 3 years in creating Android apps as well.
 UI Creation with XML/Jetpack Compose, RXJava, Kotlin etc

-I have always loved dabbling in code from C#, PHP, Javascript, Typescript, Python, Kotlin and a little bit of Dart.
+I have always loved dabbling in code from C#, PHP, Javascript, Typescript, Python and a little bit of Dart.

 My primary focus is Kotlin & Java though.